GetSomeRest/tutorial-aspnet-view.and.data.api/readme.md

 * Use your credentials from http://developer.autodesk.com
 * Open FirstViewerWebApp.sln in the FirstViewerWebApp folder
 * Replace the consumer key and secret key place holders in credentials.cs
-* Upload one of your models to your account and get its URN using another workflow sample such as this one: [this workflow sample in .net winform application](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/) , you may refer to [handsout.pdf](handsout.pdf) if you do not how to use this workflow sample.
+* Upload one of your models to your account and get its URN using another workflow sample such as this one: [this workflow sample in .net winform application](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/) , you may refer to [lab_document.pdf](lab_document.pdf) if you do not how to use this workflow sample.
 * Get your model urn from the workflow sample, and copy the URN into script/viewer.js, replace the value for "urn" with your URN, around line #10(optional).
 * Build and run the sample, paste your URN into the text box on page, and press the "Load Model" button.